benjaminhr/eye-oh/README.md

 ### Usage

-- take one of the relevant binaries from the `dist` folder and place it in path or `/usr/local/bin`
+- `npm run package && npm run link` to get binary installed in `/usr/local/bin`
 - `eye-oh --help` to list all available commands
 - `deq-helper.sh` is used to in the `output` directory with a `learnedConcreteModel.xml` and a `test_processes/temp.pi` to produce deq models (handles all pruning, converting, etc).